knightVader/Banking_Engine/README.md

 ## Project Overview

-The SDLC Bank Engine is a multi-layered banking system that provides:
+The SDFC Bank Engine is a multi-layered banking system that provides:

 1. **Customer Interface**: Two modes of operation
    - **Bank Mode**: Account creation and money deposit services